NautiyalAmit/collegeMp6sem2014/README.md

   			  uiwait(msgbox('The images are the same.'));
 		end

-- Step 6: Now the  all the images are checked with one another , to check the similarity. and hence the new similar pictures will be place in a new folder.
+- **Step 6**: Now the  all the images are checked with one another , to check the similarity. and hence the new similar pictures will be place in a new folder.